fenok/react-router-typesafe-routes/README.md

         },
         // This is a child route, which inherits all parent params.
         // Note how it has to start with an uppercase letter.
+        // As a reminder, its path params are inferred from the pattern.
         { DETAILS: route("details/:lang?") }
     ),
 };